Vision

 Walk and Roll Challenge - WIN SWEET PRIZES

-Safe Routes Utah is a resource for parents, guardians, schools, and health officials to learn and share the importance of choosing active methods of transportation while staying safe along the way.
+Safe Routes Utah is a resource for parents, guardians, schools, and health officials to learn about and share the importance of choosing active transportation while staying safe along the way.

 Safe Routes Utah provides resources like safety tips, safe routes maps, crossing guard training guides, school assemblies, and grants, which help improve infrastructure that makes walking and biking safer for children across the state.